 Returning student fee payment due dates

-All fees need to be paid no later than the deadline date advised by International office.
+All fees need to be paid no later than the deadline date advised by the International office.

-- The fees indicated on your Letter of Acceptance for visa purpose were estimates.
+- The fees indicated on your Letter of Acceptance for visa purposes were estimated.
 Please refer to the actual tuition fees noted on the final invoice.